Italy - Factors to watch on August 4

 FIAT CHRYSLER AUTOMOBILES

-New car sales in Italy, Europe's fourth-largest car market, rose 5.02 percent in July from the same month a year ago to 113,777 vehicles, Italy's transport ministry said on Friday.
+New car sales in Italy, Europe's fourth-largest car market, rose 14.54 percent in July from the same month a year ago to 131,489 vehicles, Italy's transport ministry said on Monday. * New auto sales in Brazil remained weak in July as rising interest rates and unemployment eroded consumer confidence, contributing to a deepening crisis in the industry responsible for a fifth of the country's industrial output.

-Ford Motor Co and Toyota Motor Corp posted stronger-than-expected growth in U.S. auto sales in July but most manufacturers on Friday reported gains below expectations as several months of strong demand pushed optimism too high.

-Fiat, which owns Turin daily La Stampa, said on Saturday it had reached an accord with the publisher of Genoa daily Il Secolo XIX to merge their publishing activities.
-Fiat will own 77 percent of the new Italiana Editrice company.
-The two papers will continue to be distributed separately.

 ENI